raipc/atsd-jdbc/README.md

 </dependency>
 ```

-The ATSD JDBC driver is published in MavenCentral/SonaType repositories and will be imported automatically.
+The ATSD JDBC driver is published in Maven Central/Sonatype repositories and will be imported automatically.

 Alternatively, build the project from sources: